microprediction/timemachines/FAQ.md

 Answer (B): The intent is to produce simple web-service friendly models.

 Answer (C): It's pure.
-Pure as snowy sludge in New York City, anyway.
+Pure as the driven snow ... that has turned in to sludge in New York City.
 (Be aware that Python is call by object reference!)

 Answer (D): The caller can request conditional predictions easily.